| || A

 assisted Ben Sayers to layout the Rhodes course at North Berwick. |

-In 1879, the New Club at North Berwick was established and the following year they built their own clubhouse, which can be seen today
+In 1879, the North Berwick New Club was established and the following year they built their own clubhouse, situated beside the 18th

 Since the 1860s the Visitor's Golfing Association organised by James Lewis and secretary James Bryson held a junior competition over